+Sara Ritchey writes about religion, gender, medicine, and the body in public and academic venues such as The New York Times, Religion Dispatches Magazine, Speculum: A Journal of Medieval Studies, the Journal of Medieval and Early Modern Studies, and elsewhere.
 Her research interrogates medieval intellectual categories in order to reveal how individuals sorted, valued, and regulated their world.
-At the same time, she is also interested in how such medieval constructions as "nature," "body," and "medicine" continue to resonate in contemporary statements of value and social regulation.
+At the same time, she is interested in how such medieval constructions as "nature," "body," and "medicine" continue to resonate in contemporary statements of value and social regulation.

-Her first book, Holy Matter: Changing Perceptions of the Material World in Late Medieval Christianity (Cornell University Press, 2014), reimagines the development and defining concepts of Christian theology from the perspective of women’s communities.
-Holy Matter locates in the spiritual imagination of enclosed religious women a fresh articulation of the permeability of the material and immaterial in late medieval theology and religious practice.
-Using art, theology, liturgy, prayer, poetry, and agricultural projects, the book uncovers a critical shift in the way that late medieval Christians approached the natural world, a transition from drawing on floral and arboreal imagery in order to perceive, describe, and experience divinity, to using the material world itself as a site of divine access.
+Her first book, Holy Matter: Changing Perceptions of the Material World in Late Medieval Christianity (Cornell University Press, 2014), reimagined the development and defining concepts of Christian theology from the perspective of women’s communities.
+Holy Matter located in the spiritual imagination of enclosed religious women a fresh articulation of the permeability of the material and immaterial in late medieval theology and religious practice.
+Using art, theology, liturgy, prayer, poetry, and agricultural projects, the book uncovered a critical shift in the way that late medieval Christians approached the natural world, a transition from drawing on floral and arboreal imagery in order to perceive, describe, and experience divinity, to using the material world itself as a site of divine access.

 In 2019, as an NEH & ACLS fellow, she is finalizing a second monograph, entitled Communities of Care: Women, Healing, and Prayer in the Late Medieval Lowlands, which explores the caregiving practiced by hundreds of religious women in thirteenth and fourteenth-century Flanders, Brabant, and northern France.